1 lined cookie sheet *Use parchment paper only

 Place teaspoon-sized portions of creamy peanut butter on top of the chocolate circles.
 Make sure the peanut butter is in the center of the chocolate.
 Also, make sure you are using peanut butter that has been stored in the fridge.
 That way you are working with peanut butter that is harder and not runny.

 Carefully remove the glass bowl from the saucepan with oven mitts.
-Pour the raw peanuts into the melted chocolate and stir it up until the peanuts are fully and evenly covered in chocolate.
+Pour the raw peanuts into the melted chocolate and stir it all up until the peanuts are fully and evenly covered in chocolate.

 Using a large cookie scoop, place 2 tablespoons of this mixture over each portion of peanut butter.